 Fragrances are high volume, big business.

 Industry research states that the global fragrance and perfume market was US$42 billion in 2022, and is projected to increase to US$44 billion by 2026.
 That’s high volumes of chemicals.

-Fragrances are just for marketing.
+Fragrances are mainly for marketing.

 Cleaning products, fabric softeners, cosmetics, personal care products, diapers, female hygiene products, wipes, toilet and tissue paper, and the ubiquitous hand sanitizers often contain fragrances.
 Fragrances do nothing for the primary purposes – to make things cleaner, contain excretions, or eradicate contagion.
 Indeed, there is often little difference between brands of these products apart from odour and branding, and of course the associated risks of adverse reactions (that can also worsen outcomes of infections).